Why Horses Aren’t Getting Any Faster

 Really fit people wearing racing swimsuits

-Another difference between horses and humans might be the weight that the horses are carrying.
-Horses are still wearing shoes, nailed to their feet.
-Humans, on the other hand, keep getting racing shoes that are even lighter, or sleek swim suits that cut through the water with less friction.
-Changes in equipment have probably helped harness horses a lot – the light sulkies of today are a far cry from their bulkier, heavier predecessors.
+Another difference that accounts for the athletic performance improvement seen in humans, but not horses, might have something to do with equipment.
+Racing horses are still wearing shoes, nailed to their feet.
+Humans, on the other hand, keep getting racing shoes that are lighter, and lighter, or sleek swim suits that cut through the water with less friction.
+Changes in equipment have probably helped harness horses a lot.
+The light sulkies of today are a far cry from their bulkier, heavier predecessors.
+And there has been more selective breeding, as well.
 But the silks and whips and saddles of the Thoroughbred horse today would be easily recognized in the paddock in 1902.

 dirt and grass